The types of laptops

 Despite the inflated cost of the premium laptop category, there is still plenty of choice.
 You can pick up stellar laptops in the 13-inch form factor with plenty of general computing power and connectivity options, or opt for something a little larger like a 15-inch model with a dedicated graphics chip for off-hours gaming.

 This category even contains our favorite laptop at the moment, the Dell XPS 13.
 If you want something a little heftier and more capable, the XPS 15 is worth considering too.
-For an alternative brand option with plenty of plus points in its own right, the HP Spectre 13 is also worth looking into.
+For some alternative brand options with plenty of plus points in their own right, the HP Spectre 13, Huawei MateBook X Pro, and the Asus ZenBook S are all also worth looking into.

 The 2-in-1, or convertible, laptop combines the convenience and ease of a tablet with the utility of a keyboard.
 There are two main ways of accomplishing this: either the two are attached but the keyboard can fold behind the touchscreen, or the tablet side can be fully detached from the keyboard.

 Convertibles can provide a lot of versatility, however, they are not necessarily the best devices available.
 The uniqueness of their design can come with some notable drawbacks, such as weight (especially from the metal hinges on the keyboard) and price.
 Convertible laptops are often more expensive than clamshell laptops with comparable hardware.

 When it comes to buying a 2-in-1, some are better laptops than they are tablets, and some are better tablets than they are laptops.
 Think hard about which ‘mode’ you’re likely to use more before buying and do so accordingly.